 - Value your readers.
-Or, as my friend Liz wrote in her long social media post: “You have to give your audience a reason to give a shit. ” How does one keep an engaged audience interested and loyal?
+How does one keep an engaged audience interested and loyal?
 Don’t try to dupe them.
 Disclose when something is a paid-for opportunity.
 Also, admit when you make mistakes, respond to people when they respond to you, and keep providing interesting content without pandering to a lowest common denominator.

-- Remember that everything you put online is tied to you as a person, and to your brand.
+- Remember that everything you put online is tied to you as a person or institution.
+Credibility is easily removed.
 Ask yourself when you post it if it is something you want to attach to your reputation in that way.

 - Engaging influencers is a valuable way to get your content moving around the internet, but that means you need to be on their radar first.
 Tweeting your post at them is not the most subtle of ways.
 Instead, seek to provide value — answer a question they might have asked, provide a link you think they might enjoy and share it directly at them, etc. Essentially, associating your name with non-spammy purposes, and eventually you will be trusted sufficiently that when your own information is shared, you will